kloimhardt/LisRoot/README.md

 Status: alpha, not usable in production.

-A thorough introduction can be found in [this blog post](https://kloimhardt.github.io/blog/software/2023/08/20/LisRoot-4.html).
+A thorough introduction can be found in [this Arxiv paper](https://arxiv.org/abs/2312.13295).

 ## TL;DR Description